 - Social distancing.
 The pattern of operations should allow for staff and/or customers or clients to maintain six feet of separation.

 - Cleaning and disinfecting surfaces.
 Develop a schedule to clean and disinfect hard and soft surfaces based on guidance for that surface and manufacturer’s instructions.
 For more detailed information about the difference between cleaning and disinfecting, and how to use cleaning products appropriately, see our Introduction and Products sections.
 Generally, cleaning and disinfecting should be done at least once a day, but you may also want to check with your local public health department or other authority for further guidance on the frequency of cleaning and disinfecting.
-See the table below for specific areas to clean and disinfect within certain facility types.
+See the location-specific guidance below for specific areas to clean and disinfect within certain facility types.

-- Consider putting a wipeable cover on electronics to make cleaning easier.
+- Consider attaching a wipeable cover on electronics to make cleaning easier.

 - If doing laundry, clean and disinfect clothes hampers.